vanjohnson879/frontline-cloud-doc/content/reference/user/artifact_gen/index.md

 ## Generating Artifacts for Gatling Enterprise

 Gatling Enterprise deploys packages containing your compiled Simulations and resources.
 Those packages have to be generated upstream, using one of the methods below, before you can run them with Gatling Enterprise.
+This package is known as an Artifact.

 Gatling Enterprise is compatible with Gatling 3.3, 3.4, 3.5 and 3.6.

 ### Gatling zip bundle

-Run the script `artifact.sh` (on Linux or macOS) or `artifact.bat` (on Windows), found in the `bin` directory of your unzipped Gatling bundle.
+Once you have created a simulation you want to upload, run the script `artifact.sh` (on Linux or macOS) or `artifact.bat` (on Windows), found in the `bin` directory of your unzipped Gatling bundle.
 This will generate a `target/artifact.jar` file.
 You can then upload this file in the [Artifacts section]({{< ref "../artifact_conf" >}}).

 {{< alert warning >}}
-The scripts are included in the Gatling bundle version 3.6.0 or superior.
+These scripts are included in the Gatling bundle version 3.6.0 or later.
 For older versions, you will need to download and copy the
 [`artifact.sh`](https://raw.githubusercontent.com/gatling/gatling/master/gatling-bundle/src/universal/bin/artifact.sh)
 or [`artifact.bat`](https://raw.githubusercontent.com/gatling/gatling/master/gatling-bundle/src/universal/bin/artifact.bat)
 files to the `bin` directory of your unzipped Gatling bundle.